mhd21/account-manager/README.md

 * It's better to set exchange rate api access key as a ENV variable

-* Because problems after creating jar file to access swagger endpoint, I use ```./mvnw spring-boot:run``` in docker file
+* Because of problems after creating jar file to access swagger endpoint, I use ```./mvnw spring-boot:run``` in docker file